 Cut the butter into cubes, then use your fingers to gently knead the butter into the dry ingredients, until completely incorporated, and you’ve formed a shaggy, crumbly dough, that easily sticks together when pinched.
 This will take a few minutes.

 Assemble: Scoop about two thirds of the crumble dough into the baking pan, and press into an even layer along the bottom.
 Spoon the jam over the bottom crust, leaving about 1/4 border around the sides.
-Top with the chopped strawberries.
+Top with the chopped strawberries and lemon zest (if using).

 Sprinkle the remaining crumble mixture over top, from edge to edge.
 Very gently press the crumbles into the jam.